 In every aspect of everything she does, she is so completely your partner.
 She's an artist that lets you be an artist as well, which is really awesome.
 She of course has her ideas, but she's always open to the person that's working with her.

 Where does your responsibility as a stylist lie?
 The artist?
 Fashion labels?
 Yourself?

 Definitely a responsibility to myself, and to the artist.
 The greatest thing with Beyoncé is because she is so established and I think all creative begins and ends with her, you never have to talk to a whole bunch of record company people who know nothing about fashion.
 But I think the responsibility lies with her.

 Let's talk more about the tour.
 How easy was it to translate everything from the video to the stage?

 Not that it wasn't difficult, but it wasn't impossible.
-I had conversations with everyone, this was before the album was out and I explained all of the different emotions and the feel and the vibe of the project.
+I had conversations with everyone before the album was out, and I explained all of the different emotions and the feel and the vibe of the project.
 It's hard for designers to design performance clothing; there was a lot of stuff that we got that we weren't able to use, because you couldn't perform in it.
 Needless to say everything was beautiful, but it is a funny process to take a sketch and see what life comes out of the sketch.

 What advice would you give to someone who would love to do what you do?

 First of all, it's completely possible.
 It's more possible now than it's ever been, truth be told.
 There's no boundaries and there's no limits to anything now because you have this platform where you have the ability to have millions of people see your work.
 But you have to follow it up with something!